hyundotio/high-performance-cesium-wasm-sat-viz/README.md

 #### CesiumComponent.tsx has the goods
 If you want to check out how this works, check out `./Components/CesiumComponent.tsx` I tried to document much as possible!

+#### WASM
+I am using this WASM package https://github.com/wasmerio/sgp4; However, I did edit how the wasm package is fetched.
+Others should be same.

 #### next.config.js
 Cesium requires some files to be copied in a publicly accessible folder.
 This is achieved with CopyWebPackPlugin... *BUT* each copy statements requires `info: { minimized: true }`